5cover/psdc/docs/Scratch.md

 The issue is that we're doing duplicate work to evaluate types.
 So maybe we should add a types lookup table.

-## Alias reference unwrap madness

-We need to prefix every operation we make with `EvaluatedType`s with Unwrap to get the true type by discarding any alias references in the way.

-We need a different solution so the type of an instance is the same as its actual type (so we can perform is checks).

-Maybe we can have a type remember which alias, if any it belongs to?

-## custom logic to parse and language-specific way to print literals

-current we use `CultureInfo.Invariant`, which seems to works but not sure if it covers all edge cases.
-Cleanest way is to use our own algorithms.

-Also specific target language may use different syntax for literals.

-## Raise warning on unsupported IO type

-Should it be done in the static analysis or in the code generator?

-It's target language specific, so in the code generator.
-We will need an abstraction for it eventually though.

 ## File handling PSC &rarr; C

 ### Step 1.
 Declaration